 - When all else fails, clean.
 I can honestly say that my house has never been so clean AND the ironing is done.
 You know the trip is bad when the iron comes out.

-My solo journey has not yet come to an end, and in fact it still has a long way to go.
-Despite the many, MANY, bumps along the way, this journey hasn’t turned out to be as shitty as I thought it was going to be.
+This solo journey is still far from over, but despite the many, MANY, bumps along the way, it hasn’t turned out to be as shitty as I thought it was going to be.
 I won’t lie, I do still have my moments, many moments actually, but for the most part I have settled in and I am doing everything in my power to make the best of it.

 I have learned many things throughout this journey, however, the most important lesson that I have learned is that the only person that I can depend on is myself.
 I took the bull by the horns and reached out to professionals to help me deal with the loss of my son, as well as the feeling of loneliness that I have been experiencing for the first time in my life.
 When I’m feeling down and out, I hit the trails and breathe in the fresh air and take in the beauty that surrounds me.

-I know that I will end this journey a much better person than I am now and I will have grown to a whole new level.
+I know that we will all come out of this journey a much better person and we will have grown to a whole new level.
 I am one of the lucky ones and feel very blessed that I had the courage to reach out, while so many don’t feel that they have that option.